-Yoga was first described in Vedic texts of India and has been practiced over the centuries.
+Yoga was first described in the Vedic texts of India and has been practiced over several centuries.
 It is an integral part of Ayurveda, the traditional healing system that originated in India.
-The major components of yoga are regulated breathing, moving through various postures, and meditation, aimed at achieving physical and emotional health benefits, with self-realization being the ultimate goal.
-There are many styles of yoga that encompass some or all of these components.
-In the United States, most practices focus on postures, meditation, and breath control (1).
+Major components of yoga include regulated breathing (pranayama), moving through various postures (asansas), meditation (dhyana), and optimal coping principles (swadhyaya) (1) to cultivate physical and emotional health, and spiritual growth, with self-realization as a core intention.
+Many styles of yoga encompass some or all of these components.
+In the United States, most practices focus on postures, meditation, and breath control (2).

 Yoga is effective in reducing symptoms of carpal tunnel syndrome (3), irritable bowel syndrome (4), asthma (5), and drug-resistant epilepsy (6).
 It is also helpful for weight maintenance (7), diabetes (8), migraines (9), low back pain (10), depression (11) (12) and anxiety (4) (11) (13) (14) (15) (16).
 Preliminary evaluations suggest yoga is feasible and beneficial in populations with post-traumatic stress disorder (14) (17) (18).
 Yoga may improve symptoms and quality of life in patients with paroxysmal atrial fibrillation (16) and as an adjunct to pulmonary rehabilitation, contribute to improvements in dyspnea for COPD patients (1).
 For adolescents and young adults with difficult disease states, clinicians have also noted that yoga can return a sense of control to one’s experience (4) (19).